 The first step, using holistic healing to treat addiction, is to identify what is triggering the addiction.
 For some, it is simply the stress that everyday life’s trials can present.
 For others, having to face the day can be so difficult that users may start using, beginning in the early morning hours.
 It is different for each person.

-Discovering what causes the sufferer to use is important, because it then becomes possible to attack the reason.
-Disrupting the thought process by awareness, intention, and various mediation methods (to include relaxation and visualization techniques) have proven to be highly successful for treating addiction problems.
+Discovering what causes the sufferer to use is important because it then becomes possible to attack the reason.
+Disrupting the thought process by awareness, intention, and various mediation methods (to include relaxation and visualization techniques) have proven to be highly successful in treating addiction problems.

 Addiction does not afflict just the user; the entire family is affected.
 Holistic healing engages the entire group, recruiting them to assist in the healing process.
 By providing this additional level of support, recovery is almost always assured.
 Long-term holistic healing recovery plans are developed, implemented, reviewed, and tweaked if necessary; everyone’s input is valued.

 Holistic healing programs, for the victim suffering from addiction, may include any one of several (proven to be highly effective) ancient therapies.
 Two of the most popular include Meditation and Visualization.
 Used for centuries as a form of gravity, to bring to the individual that which he desires, visualization is a common practice for manifestation.
 Simple intent is the main ingredient for this therapy.

 Meditation, long considered a most positive form of treatment for various diseases including cancer, hypertension, high blood pressure, as well as addiction, is a very popular form of treatment.
 Although not explainable, clinical studies have conclusively proven that meditation works for healing.